The Family Of Alleged Texas School Shooting Suspect, Dimitrios Pagourtzis, Has Issued A Public Statement

-On Friday morning, May 18, the lives of students, parents, teachers and a community were shattered and forever changed as 17-year-old Dimitrios Pagourtzis allegedly walked into Santa Fe High School armed with a shotgun and a.38 revolver and proceeded to open fire.
+On Friday morning, May 18, the lives of students, parents, teachers and a community were shattered and forever changed as 17-year-old Dimitrios Pagourtzis allegedly walked into Santa Fe High School armed with a shotgun and a 0.38 revolver and proceeded to open fire.
 In the end, eight students and two teachers lost their lives, while 13 others were taken to the hospital with injuries.
 Pagourtzis’s family issued a public statement on Saturday to offer their condolences.

 “We are saddened and dismayed by yesterday’s events at Santa Fe High School.
 We extend our most heartfelt prayers and condolences to all of the victims.
 We also wish to thank all the first responders from all over Texas that assisted in rendering aid and support.”

 Pagourtzis had reportedly intended to kill himself after his killing spree ended, but couldn’t go through with it as he “didn’t have the courage to commit suicide” and surrendered himself.
 The guns he used belonged to his father, who did legally own them.
-Authorities found a journal belonging to the suspect, detailing his plans to kill his peers and then himself, according to Texas Governor, Greg Abbot.
+Authorities found a journal belonging to the suspect, detailing his plans to kill his peers and then himself, according to Texas Governor Greg Abbot.
 The suspect allegedly brought explosive devices that he set up in the school, however, it is unclear as to whether or not those devices ever went off.

 The suspect’s family admits their confusion as to why this happened.